Dr. Jennifer Chain is the President and Owner of Thrive for the People.

-Living with a pattern of procrastination can be extremely difficult because it is often a silent, invisible, and shameful inner struggle.
-If you struggle with procrastination, you may feel that there is a cloud of dread hanging over your head at all times.
-As the deadline for the task approaches or passes, the sense of dread can grow until it becomes overwhelming and debilitating.
+Living with a pattern of procrastination can be difficult because it is often a silent, invisible, and shameful inner struggle.
+You may feel that there is a cloud of dread hanging over your head at all times.
+As the deadline looms, the sense of dread can grow until it becomes too much to bear.
 You may say to yourself, "This feels awful and I will never do it again!"
 Only to find yourself back in the cycle of procrastination the next time a deadline comes around.
 Procrastination can be both draining and costly to our mental health and have significant consequences for our relationships, school, work, and life.
-As I mentioned in a previous post on cultivating self-discipline, I struggled with severe procrastination throughout undergrad and into graduate school.
-What finally broke the cycle of procrastination for me was not better time management strategies, the newest productivity hack, a fancy planner, will power, or self-control (I had tried them all without success).
-What helped in the end was understanding that procrastination was the result of unattended emotions, shame, and perfectionism and that addressing those issues resulted in significant behavioral changes and freedom from the cycle of procrastination.
+As I mentioned in a previous post on cultivating self-discipline, I struggled with severe procrastination through undergrad and into graduate school.
+What finally broke the cycle for me was not better time management strategies, the newest productivity hack, a fancy planner, will power, or self-control (I had tried them all without success).
+What helped in the end was understanding that procrastination was the result of unattended emotions, shame, and perfectionism and that addressing those issues resulted in significant behavior changes and freedom from the cycle of procrastination.
 In this blog post, I want to share with you three strategies that have worked for me and my clients.

 I remembered the first time I tried meditation.
 I attended an introduction to meditation where the facilitator provided guided meditation for the first 15 minutes and then we sat in silence for the next 30 minutes.
 At first, I struggled with keeping my focus on my breath and allowing my thoughts to drift in and out.
 I started thinking about my to-do list and the conflict that I had with my partner.
 A few minutes into the meditation, I was fighting my desire to curl up on the floor for a nap.
 I learned that meditation is not easy.
 But with regular practice, I can see the power of meditation in my life to reduce stress, improve sleep, manage anxiety, and increase focus.
 I introduce it regularly to my clients because of how effective meditation can be in treating depression and anxiety.
 Science has shown that meditation can quickly change the function of our brains and, with regular practice, it can create lasting change in our brain structures.
 In this blog post, I want to share with you the mechanisms behind how meditation can alleviate the symptoms of depression and anxiety for good.